fortrabbit/help/docs/ssh-keys.md

 ### If it worked before and suddenly stops working

-If you have deployed using SSH keys before and now it doesn't work any more: please check if you have changed something, compare your local keys with the remote one, see if any change in [collaboration](/collaboration) (you are not part of team anymore?) happened.
-If not, have a look at out [status page](https://status.fortrabbit.com) — maybe it's us, not you.
+If you have deployed using SSH keys before and now it doesn't work any more: please check if you have changed something, compare your local keys with the remote one, see if any change in [collaboration](/collaboration) happened (e.g. you are not part of a team anymore?).
+If not, have a look at our [status page](https://status.fortrabbit.com) — maybe it's us, not you.
 Also, don't hesitate to contact our support as well.

 ### You are asked for a password when using a key and the Account password isn't working